NiklasTR/treatment_induced_organoid_phenotypes/README.md

 	* diagnostics/
 	* results/ - containing csv files with viability estimates

-## data/processed (public data, available via docker and git repository)
+#### data/processed (public data, available via docker niklastr/promise:latest and git repository)
 * umap_ ..
 	* umap_absolute_all_drugs_tidy.Rds - ca. 1GB large file with all included organoid objects as UMAP projection with metadata
 	* umap_absolute_all_drugs_sampled.Rds - a subset of the UMAP object above, that represents 5% randomly sampled organoids of the original corpus, ca. 300k objects

-# src - source code required to process data and run models
+### src - source code required to process data and run models
-## src/data
+#### src/data
-the directory contains two libraries (PROMISE and S3O) required for the generation of (image and feature-level) raw data.
+the directory contains two libraries (PROMISE, S3O and SCOPEAnalysis).
+The first two packages are required for the generation of (image and feature-level) raw data.
 * PROMISE - contains a scheduler and handles the processing of raw microscopy images, incl. the compression into hdf5 objects
 * S3O - is a segmentation toolbox for organoid projections and, together with PROMISE is required to generate the feature-level raw data
-* make_expression.R - R script to perform preprocessing on microarray data, starting with .CEL files
+* make_expression.R - R script to perform preprocessing on microarray data, starting with publicly deposited .CEL files
-## src/models
+#### src/models
 code within the models directory is used to process feature-level raw data (input in data/raw, output in data/interim and data/processed)
-*FeatureAnalysis - the library contains python scripts to process the raw feature data by filtering and scaling it
+* FeatureAnalysis - the library contains python scripts to process the raw feature data by filtering and scaling it
   * Utils.py - contains two functions that contain the manual annotation for every imaged plate and need adjustment when running on new data
     * get_rep_ids
     * get_rep_ids_real